Canadian border officers seize record number of stolen vehicles in Quebec

 Stopping cars from being stolen in the first place

 Gast acknowledges what his police and Equité investigators do is "reactionary," and tackling preventing cars from being stolen before they end up in a shipping container is a much harder feat.
-He said since 2007 all cars sold in Canada have an immobilizer on board but they haven't been updated since — and that it's up to manufacturers to modernize them to make the vehicle harder to seal.
+He said since 2007 all cars sold in Canada have an immobilizer on board but they haven't been updated since — and that it's up to manufacturers to modernize them to make the vehicle harder to steal.

 Last month, the federal government also reached out to provinces and territories asking them to participate in meetings to discuss Vehicle Identification Numbers (VINs) being changed on stolen vehicles that are then resold — a process known as "re-vinning."